 She stood staring at the ticket in her hands, her mouth trembling as she tried not to cry.
-As she crept further along the security line, she focused her attentions to the terminal ahead.
+As she crept further along the security line, she focused her attention on the terminal ahead.
 She was too afraid to look back, for if he was there watching her, she might run back into his arms.

 Just before she turned the corner, she finally dared to look over her shoulder.
 There he was, watching her with mournful eyes.
 She touched her hand to her lips then blew him a tearful kiss.
 She had to say goodbye; she couldn’t stay.